 Why does my dog need oral surgery?

-Jaw fractures from trauma or advanced disease also often require oral surgery to return the dog to a pain-free happy life.
+Jaw fractures from trauma or disease also often require oral surgery to return the dog to a pain-free happy life.

 Does the surgery need to be done by an oral surgeon?